Common Noise by Random Measures: Constructing Mean-Field Equilibria for Competitive Investment and Hedging: The mean-field game of investment and hedging

 Having shown existence, proving uniqueness of the optimal $\theta^*$ now is straightforward.
 Indeed, by strict convexity of the exponential utility function and convexity of the (linear) space of admissible strategies $\mathbb{H}_{\text{BMO}}^2(\mathbb{P})$ over which the utility maximization problem is posed, one obtains uniqueness (a.s.) of the optimal terminal wealth and thereby of the optimal wealth process, which is a $\widehat{\mathbb{P}}$-martingale thanks to the identity $\mathbb{H}_{\text{BMO}}^2(\mathbb{P})=\mathbb{H}_{\text{BMO}}^2(\widehat{\mathbb{P}})$.
-The claim for the optimal value function of the single-agent problem follows by familiar the martingale-optimality-principle, just like in \cite{hu2005utility, becherer2006bounded}. \end{proof}
+The claim for the optimal value function of the single-agent problem follows by the martingale-optimality-principle, just like in \cite{hu2005utility, becherer2006bounded}. \end{proof}

-\begin{remark} In the sequel, we will also use the characterization of the optimal strategy to the utility maximization problem (as in \Cref{proposition:BechUnique}) but posed under the measure $\widehat{\mathbb{P}}$ from \eqref{changeOfMEasure} (instead of the original probability $\mathbb{P}$).
-That means, we are going to apply a characterization of the optimal strategy to the problem
+\begin{remark} In the sequel, we will also use the characterization of the optimal strategy to the utility maximization problem (as in \Cref{proposition:BechUnique}) but posed under the measure $\widehat{\mathbb{P}}$ (defined in \eqref{changeOfMEasure} for $\beta=B$, see notation \eqref{DefHutNotation}), instead of the original probability $\mathbb{P}$.
+This means that we are going to apply a characterization of the optimal strategy to the problem